Recognizing critical lines via entanglement in non-Hermitian systems

 \textbf{Region-I ($\gamma > K$).} In this scenario, both the broken and the unbroken phases exist in the $(h, \gamma)$-plane as discussed before.
-The ground state is unique in the unbroken phase, and is taken as the tensor product of all the eigenvectors with lowest eigenvalues from each momentum block.
+The ground state is unique in the unbroken phase and is taken as the tensor product of all eigenvectors with the lowest eigenvalues of each momentum block.
 On the other hand, in the $\mathcal{RT}$-symmetry broken regime, the definition of the ground state is ambiguous as the imaginary eigenvalues have no definite ordering.
 However, the choice of the ground state is made where the eigenvector corresponds to the eigenvalue with the lowest imaginary term.
-With this convention at hand, we compute nearest-neighbor entanglement, denoted by \(\mathcal{E}\) quantified via logarithmic negativity \cite{vidal_pra_2002}, of the ground state by varying both $h$ and $\gamma$ as depicted in Fig. \ref{fig:ent2}.
-The $(\gamma,h)$-plane in this region contains two transition points -- $(1)$ exceptional point, where eigenvectors coalesce and cannot exist in Hermitian models, and (2) quantum critical point in which gap-closing happens.
-Interestingly, non-vanishing bipartite entanglement changes its curvature (see Fig. \ref{fig:dervative_ent}(a)) in both the points.
-Specifically, for a fixed non-Hermicity parameter which dominates over the Hermitian KSEA interaction, the first derivative of bipartite entanglement with respect to the magnetic field shows nonanalytic behavior in both the points (as shown in Fig. \ref{fig:dervative_ent}(c)), thereby establishing two kinds of critical points by nature, present in the non-Hermitian models.
+With this convention at hand, we compute the nearest-neighbor entanglement, denoted by \(\mathcal{E}\) quantified via logarithmic negativity \cite{vidal_pra_2002}, of the ground state by varying both $h$ and $\gamma$ as depicted in Fig. \ref{fig:ent2}.
+The $(\gamma,h)$-plane in this region contains two transition points : $(1)$ exceptional point, where eigenvectors coalesce and cannot exist in Hermitian models, and (2) quantum critical point in which gap-closing occurs.
+Interestingly, non-vanishing bipartite entanglement changes its curvature (see Fig. \ref{fig:dervative_ent}(a)) at both the points.
+Specifically, for a fixed non-Hermiticity parameter, which dominates over the Hermitian KSEA interaction, the first derivative of bipartite entanglement with respect to the magnetic field shows nonanalytic behavior at both the critical and exceptional points (as shown in Fig. \ref{fig:dervative_ent}(c)) present in the non-Hermitian models.